 One of Martinborough’s most colourful early winemakers was the snowy-bearded Stan Chifney.
 He and his wife Rosemary arrived in 1980 after a career making vaccines in the Middle East and Nigeria.
 Their first vintage was in 1984, and their red wines helped establish Martinborough as a premium wine growing district.
 An accomplished musician and shameless romantic, Stan often played the violin to his grapes.

 Wine grapes were first grown in the 1880s by Masterton pastoralist William Beetham, who made wine and encouraged others to have a go.
 However, prohibitionists crushed the fledgling industry by voting the district dry in 1908.
 It stayed that way until 1947.

 In the late 1970s a few wine enthusiasts bought land in Martinborough and planted vineyards.
 The gravel soils and warm climate were ideal for growing grapes, and the district is now renowned for its pinot noir.

 The early winemakers’ success attracted others.
-By 2003 the wineries had grown from four to 44.
+By 2014 the region had almost 40 wineries.
 Several were located further north, at Gladstone and Ōpaki.
-Some believe the sector should rationalise holdings and develop export markets, while others think that boutique wineries can still prosper.